List of The Rising of the Shield Hero characters: Legendary Heroes

 The Sword Hero.
 The youngest of the Heroes, Ren was a high school student before he was summoned after being killed trying to save a childhood friend.
 A loner by nature, he does his best to keep his image as a cool guy intact; at one point resorting to cheating when in a losing duel against Eclair.
 Viewing things through the lens of a single player RPG, he prefers to run his party like a guild and only working directly together as a last resort, believing each member is only responsible for themselves.
 While the most willing of the Heroes to hear out Naofumi's claims and advice, his condescending nature towards those at lower levels than himself still leads to tension between the two.
 To the amusement of his fellow heroes, he has a fear of water and is unable to swim.

 After his entire party is killed by the Spirit Tortoise, having blindly led them into battle, he falls into a state of denial and grief.
 Despite Naofumi's initial attempts to help him, he instead turns to Malty for emotional support and is soon robbed of his belongings.
 Donning a disguise, he resorts to stealing to get by and becomes the leader of a group of bandits; unlocking the cursed Swords of Greed and Gluttony in the process.

 In his cursed state, he is re-challenged by Eclair and is easily defeated.
 Finally willing to accept responsibility for his past mistakes and unable to gain experience or money as a result of using his cursed weapons, he chooses to stay in Naofumi's village and become Eclair's student.
 He later takes himself up as a new apprentice to Motoyasu II, training himself to become a blacksmith and create new weapons for his allies.
-In the anime, he can still gain experience and fight; only (at least for a time) anything living he touches will lose levels and degrade, but he still remains a swordsman and does not go into blacksmithing.
+In the anime, he can still gain experience and fight; only (at least for a time) anything living he touches will lose levels and degrade, but he still remains a swordsman and has not gone into blacksmithing as of yet.